hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

    update article
    set document = to_tsvector(title || ' ' || content);

-We can take this up another notch up by adding index to the pre computed tsvector column.
+We can go a step further and add an index to the pre-computed ``tsvector`` column.

 .. code:: sql